OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     We may associate your wireless device with a particular geographic area, such as a city, ZIP-code, or ZIP + 4 code, based on your billing address or the cell towers you connect with most frequently.
-AT&T AdWorks does not keep a record of the places you have visited.

     ' + '

     In addition to other privacy protections, the process we use to create our audience segment includes a requirement that the ZIP + 4 or other geographic area to which a wireless location is assigned must contain a minimum of 25 households.
 ZIP + 4 codes with less than 25 households are combined with other ZIP + 4 codes to satisfy this requirement.

 ' + '4.
-What\\'s in it for me?
+What's in it for me?

     ' + '

-    Just like the name says, you get advertising that\\'s more relevant to your interests.
-For example, if a particular audience segment, like adults between the ages of 21 and 25 with a certain income range, has demonstrated a greater interest in movies than other segments, we might send them a movie ad for a movie geared toward young adults.This is just one way we deliver content that\\'s more relevant.
+    Just like the name says, you get advertising that's more relevant to your interests.
+For example, if a particular audience segment, like adults between the ages of 21 and 25 with a certain income range, has demonstrated a greater interest in movies than other segments, we might send them a movie ad for a movie geared toward young adults.This is just one way we deliver content that's more relevant.

 ' + '5.
 How do you use information about the programs I watch on U-verse TV to advertise to me?